jbjorge/diffx/README.md

 `createState(namespace, state)` is used to create state in diffx and returns a copy of the state which diffx will track changes to.

-* `namespace` - a string which is used as the key when storing the state in the state tree. _The namespace has to be a unique_.
+* `namespace` - a string which is used as the key when storing the state in the state tree. _The namespace has to be unique_.
 * `state` - an object which contains the initial state to store